ThatsVie/atlas-web_back_end/ES6_data_manipulation/README.md

 - `6-main.js`: Script to test the `setFromArray` function by converting an array to a Set and demonstrating the removal of duplicates.

 ### Task 7
+- `7-has_array_values.js`: Implements the `hasValuesFromArray` function to verify if all elements of an array are contained in a specific set.
+- `7-main.js`: Script to test the functionality of `hasValuesFromArray`.

 ### Task 8